You need to be brave, and never be afraid of change.

 Instead of just going through it, you must grow through it.

 Once again, change is the only constant in life.
-So put on a brave face and let it happen.
+Never be afraid of change.
+Put on a brave face and let it happen.

 There is an abundance of whatever it is you are looking for in this world.
 But to get it, you must take deliberate and meaningful action.